Edited by: Keri Stooksbury

 With the Freedom Unlimited card alone, you can’t redeem your rewards for outsized value.
 You can get cash-back, gift cards, and book travel via the Chase travel portal.
 You can also redeem your rewards for Shop at Amazon.

-But once you have an Ultimate Rewards credit card such as the Chase Sapphire Preferred card, you can convert your cash-back to Ultimate Rewards points that can then be transferred to travel partners for luxury business and first class travel.
+But once you have an Ultimate Rewards credit card such as the Chase Sapphire Preferred card, you can convert your cash-back to Ultimate Rewards points that can then be transferred to the Chase transfer partners for luxury business and first class travel.

 Capital One is famous for offering intuitive cash-back rewards.
 But the bank has also expanded to offer transferable rewards, which is great news for those interested in booking luxury travel.